Amphilophus labiatus

 Amphilophus labiatus is a large cichlid fish endemic to Lake Managua and Lake Nicaragua in Central America.
 It is also known by the common name red devil cichlid, which it shares with another closely related cichlid, A. citrinellus.

 Description

 Colouration in wild specimens is variable and while most specimens are grey to greyish green some pink, red or white specimens do occur.
 Black pigmentation in spots or bands is also common.
 Some specimens have enlarged lips, though this condition is thought to be related to specific food choice preferences in their natural habitat as this trait disappears in captivity.
 Like most cichlids, A. labiatus has advanced brood care.
-The species forms monogamous pairs which spawn on flattened rocks or logs.
+The species form monogamous pairs which spawn on flattened rocks or logs.

 Aquarium

 In the aquarium trade A. labiatus is often sold under the trade name of red devil, a common name which they share with Amphilophus citrinellus, which is more correctly known as the Midas Cichlid owing to its yellow coloration.
 This occasionally causes confusion between customers and companies that sell both A. labiatus and Amphilophus citrinellus.